Shavvey/wave-function-collapse/README.md

 Essentially, we start with a tile set, where each tile can be any of the possible tile types we define.
-We collapse the tile if the least entropy, propogate the information to neighboring tiles to constrict their possibile types, and then repeat this process until all the tiles
+We collapse the tile of the least entropy, propogate the information to neighboring tiles to constrict their possibile types, and then repeat this process until all the tiles